 Held Wednesday, December 2, 2020 • 3:00pm-5:00pm via Zoom Meetings

-WHAT TO EXPECT: In this virtual workshop, attendees will help determine the preliminary set of sustainability goals for the Arlington Basin and weigh in on the criteria they believe should drive the projects and management actions to be used to achieve those goals.
-To inform the interactive exercises, the project team will recap the outcomes of Workshop #1, including the guiding principles and the draft Sustainability Goal for the Basin.
+WHAT TO EXPECT: In this virtual workshop, attendees will help determine the preliminary set of sustainability goals for the Basin and weigh in on the criteria they believe should drive the projects and management actions to be used to achieve those goals.
+To inform the interactive exercises, the project team will recap the outcomes of Workshop #1, namely the Guiding Principles for the Basin.
 Next, they’ll describe the relevant requirements of SGMA, including the role of Sustainable Management Criteria, representative wells, minimum thresholds, measurable objectives.
 Stakeholder input documented in this workshop will inform relevant draft chapters of the GSP while also informing the third and final workshop.
 A workshop recording and a public-facing summary of stakeholder input will be published to the GSA website following the workshop.

 Projects and Management Actions

-WHAT TO EXPECT: In this virtual workshop, stakeholders will participate in a collaborative brainstorm to arrive at a preliminary set of projects and management actions that will be used over the next 20 years to equitably and cost-effectively maintain sustainable groundwater levels in the Big Bear Valley Basin.
+WHAT TO EXPECT: In this virtual workshop, stakeholders will participate in a collaborative brainstorm to arrive at a preliminary set of projects and management actions that will be used over the next 20 years to equitably and cost-effectively maintain sustainable groundwater levels in the Basin.
 To inform the interactive exercises, the project team will recap (A) guiding principles stakeholders helped develop from Workshop #1, (B) the Basin Sustainability Goals, representative wells, sustainable management criteria, minimum thresholds and measurable objectives drafted following workshop #2, and (C) the criteria for projects and management actions that were captured in Workshop #2.
 Activities will surface considerations for distributing project costs equitably, and an implementation plan that keeps the approach flexible and on track.
 Stakeholder input documented in this workshop will inform relevant draft chapters of the GSP.
 A workshop recording and a public-facing summary of stakeholder input will be published to the GSA website following the workshop.